verdammtigor/Dynamic-Research-Slots-Reborn/docs/submodding_guide.md

 To avoid editing the core logic, the mod exposes empty scripted effects that you can override in your submod.
 All hooks are empty in the base mod, so overriding them in your submod is conflict-free.

-**Quick start**: For a ready-to-use template with all hooks and examples, see `submod_template.txt`.
+**Quick start**: For a quick-start template with all 8 hooks, see `submod_quick_start_template.md` (copy code blocks, uncomment, adjust).
 For complete, working example submods, see the `example_submods/` directory on GitHub (developer resources, not published on Steam Workshop).

 **Hook execution flow**: